MultiSafepay/docs/content/payment-methods/wallet/applepay/apple-pay-compatibility-and-testing.md

 2. A Safari browser is being used
 3. The website is using HTTPS

-If one of these requirments is not met, Apple Pay will not appear on the checkout page.
+If one of these requirements is not met, Apple Pay will not appear on the checkout page.

 #### Test environment